top of page

 Functionality is important, but loading speeds and page speeds are important as well.
 Slow websites can be costly.
 Making improvements to how your mobile site performs can net you better rankings in the SERP.

-Finding keywords for local SEO can be difficult to decipher.
+Finding keywords for local SEO can be difficult.
 However, starting with both broad and long-tail keywords can ease the challenge of knowing what keywords to use.
-When you find a decent list of nonlocalized keywords, utilize any existing customer data to determine what areas you should use your marketing strategies on.
+When you find a decent list of nonlocalized keywords, utilize any existing customer data to determine what areas you should use your marketing strategies in.

-Having local content, and a consistent source of local content can help your SEO ranking immensely by possibly bringing more organic traffic to your site.
-With local SEO, you should focus on content that will be related and accurate for customers in the area you’re serving, so you can cut out competition, gain better ranking, and connect with more potential customers where you are.
+Having local content and a consistent source of local content can help your SEO ranking immensely by possibly bringing more organic traffic to your site.
+With local SEO, you should focus on content that is related and accurate for customers in the area you’re serving so you can cut out competition, gain better ranking, and connect with more potential customers where you are.

-Optimizing local SEO requires different strategies than those for bigger businesses.
-Incorporating input and testimonials from your customers, a citation, as well as an interactive Google Map on your site are good starting steps for you to use in your strategy.
+Optimizing local SEO requires strategies different from those for bigger businesses.
+Incorporating input and testimonials from your customers, a citation, and an interactive Google Map on your site are good starting steps for you to use in your strategy.

 The strongest tactic for you to utilize is having a separate landing page for the region you are targeting, and making sure to have unique content for every landing page.

-Citations have been mentioned several times, consisting of a Name, Address, and Phone Number for your business.
-Information like this is extremely useful for your audience, and even more useful for the search engine–it is one of the leading ranking factors for local SEO.
-These citations can be useful in establishing yourself to be credible.
+Citations, consisting of your business's name, address, and phone number, have been mentioned several times.
+Information like this is extremely useful for your audience and even more useful for the search engine–it is one of the leading ranking factors for local SEO.
+These citations can help establish your credibility.

 However, you must monitor and make sure that the citations are consistent every time; if there are any differences between them, the impact they have can taper slightly.

-Improving the credibility of your website and Google ranking needs local backlines–where the more links one has directed to your website, the more credible the search engines perceive your site.
+Improving your website's credibility and Google ranking requires local backlines.
+The more links directed to your website, the more credible the search engines perceive it.

-To gain backlinks, especially high-quality websites, start by researching popular domains within your area.
-Once this information is obtained, you need to choose a backlink-building strategy and work from there.
+To gain backlinks, especially from high-quality websites, start by researching popular domains within your area.
+Once you have this information, you need to choose a backlink-building strategy and work from there.

-Data markup helps search engines find key information regarding your business displayed in the meta description.
-Here you want to specify key business details: such as a business address, customer reviews, and contact information.
-When information is made accessible to search engines, you get possible improved ranking factors.
+Data markup helps search engines find key information about your business displayed in the meta description.
+Here, you want to specify key business details, such as a business address, customer reviews, and contact information.
+When information is made accessible to search engines, you may get improved ranking factors.

-Relevance, distance, and prominence are the three factors Google states in how local listings appear in the search engine.
-Prominence, in this context, is used as an indicator of the popularity of your business.
-Social media and engaging with your potential customer base, in this instance, will be a necessary component of your local SEO strategy.
+Google states that three factors determine how local listings appear in the search engine: relevance, distance, and prominence.
+Prominence is used as an indicator of your business's popularity.
+Social media and engaging with your potential customer base will be necessary components of your local SEO strategy.

 bottom of page